OpenAgentsInc/codex/boardwalkcash/system_overview.md

 ### 4.2 Progressive Web App (PWA)
 - PWA capabilities for improved mobile experience
+- Proposed addition of a Refresh button for better mobile and PWA experience (Issue #78)

 ## 5. Key Challenges and Improvement Areas